Ferndale Public Library: The Carnegie Library

 Architect Warren Skellings of Eureka, California, designed a one-story reinforced concrete building in Classical Revival style to fit on a 40 foot by 40 foot area, deeded to the town of Ferndale by Adam Putnam, and according to the deed of transfer "if not so used, then to revert to the grantor."
 Construction was awarded to Ackerman and Ackerman of Eureka for $7,775.40 on April 12, 1909.
-Furnishings were extra so the city of Ferndale agreed to loan the extra money.
+Furnishings were extra, so the city of Ferndale agreed to loan the extra money.

-The Paine building was leased by a showman for a movie theater, and in May 1909 the library temporarily moved into the Brelle Building, at Main and Shaw opposite the Knights of Pythias Castle, until the new library building was ready.
+The Paine building was leased by a showman for a movie theater, and in May 1909, the library temporarily moved into the Brelle Building, at Main and Shaw Streets opposite the Knights of Pythias Castle, until the new library building was ready.

 On 29 October 1909, a 6.0 magnitude earthquake centered a few miles southeast of town broke the large glass panes in the front of the Brelle building.

-As new building neared completion, citizens questioned why the building bore the label "Ferndale Library" instead of "Carnegie Library".
+As the new building neared completion, citizens questioned why the building bore the label "Ferndale Library" instead of "Carnegie Library".
 The Ferndale Enterprise of 5 November 1909 explained that it was "the express wish of Mr. Carnegie that his name should be omitted.
 Some of the first of the library buildings made possible by his generosity bore his name, but on later ones this has been left off by his desire," and added that an "unostentatious" tablet would be placed inside the building with a hope "that gentleman will perhaps not object to our people commemorating his name."

 Construction dragged on while a wood-burning furnace and electrical fittings were shipped and installed; the city council became concerned because they were also paying for the rental on the temporary facility at the Brelle Building, but on 15 March 1910 new the library building was accepted as ready for occupancy.

-The library formally opened 2 April 1910.
-By 1911 the Ferndale Village Club ladies had begun to plant the grounds and installed cement walkways, but a neighbor's cattle kept escaping onto the library grounds and eating the plantings.
+The library formally opened on 2 April 1910.
+By 1911, the Ferndale Village Club ladies had begun to plant the grounds and installed cement walkways, but a neighbor's cattle kept escaping onto the library grounds and eating the plantings.
 In 1912, cattle-proof concrete walls were built and library trustees were able to repay the town the $264.40 loaned during construction.
 In a sign of increasing regionalisation in Humboldt County, the Ferndale Library became a branch of the Humboldt County Library System in 1915.

 The building has been continually maintained.
 An updated furnace was added in 1926 and, in 1977, a rear addition enlarged the original building to include a children's room, a bathroom and storage, but the style and original furnishings were retained.

 The Eureka and Ferndale Public Libraries were the only two Carnegie Grant libraries in northwestern California, but only the Ferndale Library is still functioning as a public library with original bookcases and furniture.

+The library was added to the National Register of Historic Places in 1990.